huandichen/huandichen.github.io/_projects/stay_upright.md

 **This project investigated how people maintain bicycle balance when sensory information becomes uncertain or unreliable.**

-Although the project comes from sensorimotor control rather than language research, I found it conceptually connected to my broader interest in ambiguity resolution.
+Although the project comes from sensorimotor control rather than language research, I found it conceptually connected to my broader interest in **ambiguity resolution**.
 In reading, people sometimes encounter sentences that are temporarily misleading and need to revise their interpretation.
 In balance control, people may similarly encounter a moment of uncertainty: for example, when visual information is no longer sufficient (e.g., through a blindfold), they need to adjust their strategy and rely more on other sources of information, such as proprioceptive feedback, to remain stable.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">